AlexJakin/MHPA_FNNS/README.md

 # Paper

-This repo is the official code for

-MHPA: Multi-channel Hybrid Perturbation Adversarial Embedding via Fixed Neural Network Steganography
+This repo is the official code for "MHPA: Multi-channel Hybrid Perturbation Adversarial Embedding via Fixed Neural Network Steganography".

 # Dependencies